 After the baby case was finished, I wrote a true crime book, “Always In Our Hearts, The Story of Amy Grossberg, Brian Peterson, the Pregnancy They Hid and the Baby They Killed.”
 Also while at The Record, I wrote a feature for Sports Illustrated (fulfilling longtime dream) about 4 young African-American men shot by state troopers in a racial profiling stop on the N.J.
 Turnpike on their way to a basketball tryout.
 The story appeared in Best American Sports Writing.

 My next job took me to Boston (clue), as senior editor at Boston Magazine, where I also began writing for Parents magazine and Runner’s World and teaching Magazine Writing & Editing at Boston University.
 In 2003, I left Boston Magazine to lead the redesign of the Boston Globe Sunday Magazine.
-I remained at the Globe for 15 years, until leaving in 2018 to be the Executive Editor and Assistant Vice President at Boston University, leading a newsroom there of about 15 people.
+I remained at the Globe for 15 years, until leaving in 2018 to be the Executive Editor and Associate Vice President at Boston University, leading a newsroom there of about 15 people.
 When I’m not writing or editing, I can usually be found jogging the streets of Needham, Mass., or shooting hoops with my two kids.
 My amazing wife, Mimi Braude, is a social worker.
 As to why I wrote this book, let’s just say I’m drawn to fascinating stories with fascinating people.
 And I like trains.